Vein Disease and Education

 Varithena Before and After

-Results vary depending on the severity of your varicose veins, but most patients see notable improvement within a few months.
-Treated veins fade away, leaving your legs smoother and less achy.
+The results of Varithena can vary depending on the severity of your varicose veins.
+However, most people see significant improvement within a few months.
+You can expect the treated veins to fade away, leaving your legs looking smoother and feeling less achy.

 Pros and Cons of Varithena